 “And war broke out in heaven: Michael and his angels fought with the dragon; and the dragon and his angels fought, 8 but they did not prevail, nor was a place found for them in heaven any longer.
 9 So the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him.”

-Because the body of Christ has been taken to the heavens, no place was found in heaven any longer for the great dragon and his angles.
+Because the glorified saints are now in the heavens, no place was found in heaven any longer for the great dragon and his angles.
 It is a simple cause and effect.
 The proper place for the church will be in the heavens, and when this physically takes place, there can no longer be any place for the devil and his angels there.
 When they are defeated, they are cast down to the earth.
 The devil comes down with great wrath for he knows his time is short (about 3 ½ years – Rev. 12:12).
 This is the amount of time Satan has left before he will be bound in chains.
 And what is the result?
 He brings about on the earth in this short time the most terrible time of trouble the world has ever seen, especially for the nation of Israel (Dan.
 12:1; Jer.
 30:7).
 He uses his two great agents of evil, the two beasts of Revelation thirteen (Rev. 13), to bring forth blaspheme, apostasy, and idolatry in Israel and the world.